 Stimulants

-Stimulants are substances that increase activity in the brain and body — in other words, they have an excitatory effect.
+Stimulants are substances that increase activity in the brain and body—in other words, they have an excitatory effect.
 Their effects range from helping keep you awake and alert to increasing your heart rate and blood pressure.
 Examples of stimulants include caffeine and nicotine.
 They also include illicit drugs like cocaine, speed and methamphetamines.
+Stimulants, especially those that are illegal like meth, can be highly addictive.

 Depressants

 Depressant substances slow down the central nervous system.
 They work by affecting neurotransmitters that regulate mood and cognition.
-As a result, depressants can cause drowsiness and impaired cognition and create the feeling of being high.
-Common examples of depressants include alcohol, barbiturates and benzodiazepines.
+As a result, patients may experience drowsiness, impaired cognition and even the feeling of being high.
+Common examples of depressants include alcohol, barbiturates, and benzodiazepines.
+Barbiturates may be prescribed for insomnia or sleep disorders, while benzodiazepines are often prescribed to treat anxiety.

-While some of these substances can be therapeutic when used properly, they have the potential for abuse.
+While some of these substances have therapeutic uses, they have the potential for abuse.
 Overuse may lead to addiction and other serious health problems.
 Depressant drugs are dangerous when combined with other substances like opioids or Valium.
 Each drug can amplify the other’s effects and lead to respiratory failure.
-For this reason, it’s important to be aware of the risks associated with depressant drugs before using them.

 Opiates

-Opiates are a class of drugs that includes both legal drugs like oxycodone and illegal drugs like heroin.
-Opiates work by binding to opioid receptors in the brain, reducing pain signals and creating a feeling of euphoria, which is why they may lead to addiction, tolerance and physical dependence.
+Opiates are a class of drugs that includes both legal drugs like oxycodone and hydrocodone and illegal drugs like heroin.
+Opiates work by binding to opioid receptors in the brain, reducing pain signals, and creating a feeling of euphoria, which is why they may lead to addiction, tolerance and physical dependence.

 Hallucinogens